higayasuo/expo-icp/docs/setup.md

 This command performs the following:

-1. Builds all Canisters (internet-identity, ii-integration, expo-starter-frontend, expo-starter-backend)
+1. Builds all Canisters (internet-identity, ii-integration, frontend, backend)
 2. Installs the built Canisters to the local replica

 **Important Notes**